-Visitors can enjoy views across to Arran and walks up the wooded sides of Deer Hill or along the wonderful strand of Carradale Bay.
+Visitors can enjoy views across to the Isle of Arran and walks up the wooded sides of Deer Hill or along the wonderful strand of Carradale Bay.

 Whether you’re a golf fan or simply enjoy taking in the wonderful natural scenery, experiencing the magnificent vistas of Carradale can soon build up an appetite.

 Thankfully, there are six different options for enjoying food and drink in the village, with award-winning guest houses, hotels, a cafe and bar/restaurants open throughout the year.